lanl/singularity-eos/doc/sphinx/src/using-eos.rst

 The function

+.. cpp:function:: void ValuesAtReferenceState(Real &rho, Real &temp, Real &sie, Real &press, Real &cv, Real &bmod, Real &dpde, Real &dvdt, Real *lambda = nullptr) const;

+fills the density, temperature, specific internal energy, pressure, and thermodynamic derivatives a specifically chosen characteristic "reference" state.
+For terrestrial equations of state, this reference state is probably close to standard density and pressure.
+For astrophysical models, it will be chosen to be close to a representative energy and density scale.

+The function

-.. cpp:function::FillEos(Rela &rho, Real &temp, Real &energy, Real &press, Real &cv, Real &bmod, const unsigned long output, Real *lambda = nullptr) const;
+.. cpp:function:: void FillEos(Real &rho, Real &temp, Real &energy, Real &press, Real &cv, Real &bmod, const unsigned long output, Real *lambda = nullptr) const;

 is a a bit of a special case. ``output`` is a bitfield represented as an unsigned 64 bit number.
 Quantities such ``pressure`` and